Fiat 125: Yugoslavia/Serbia

-The Zastava 125 was a Zastava produced model identical to the Polish 125p.
-Available versions were called 125 PZ with 1,295 or 1,481 cc engines.
+Zastava started producing the Fiat 125p in 1969, in an effort to replace the Zastava 1300/1500.
+The body panels and chassis were imported from Poland, while the mechanical parts were reused from the already locally produced Zastava 1300.
+The name was changed to Zastava 125pz (adding a "z" for Zastava), earning the nickname "pezejac".
+While the Polish 125p was available with two different engine options, a 1300cc variant and a 1500cc variant, only the 1300cc was available in the 125pz.
+Production lasted until 1972, when the production of the new Zastava 101 ramped up.
+Zastava then started importing complete Polish Fiat 125p models, and selling them as the Zastava 125p (without the "z"), garnering the nickname "pejac".
+The Zastava 125p was only available with the 1500cc engine.
+This went on until 1983.

 Egypt

 In Egypt production of the Polish 125p version went on under the name Nasr 125 until 1983.

 Argentina

-In Argentina the 125 was built from 1972 to 1982, initially by Fiat-Concord and later Sevel.
+In Argentina the 125 was built from 1972 to 1982, initially by Fiat-Concord and later by Sevel Argentina.
 In addition to the 4-door sedan version, a station wagon (called "Familiar"), a pickup (called "Multicarga", a unique Argentine design) were built.
-There was also a coupe called 125 Sport with the same mechanics than the sedan, but based on the Fiat Coupé 1500 Vignale.
+There was also a coupe called 125 Sport with the same mechanics as the sedan, but based on the Fiat Coupé 1500 Vignale.

 Colombia

 A few copies were made of Italian 125 and was quickly replaced by Polish 125p better suited to the local market.

 Chile

 A car that was manufactured almost equal to the Fiat 125 Special restyling in march of 1970.